rbeyer/hiproc/README.rst

 - scipy
 - matplotlib

-The HiJACK program also requires an external ``resolveJitter`` program that has not been publicly released, but isn't that far off.
-There is a MATLAB version that has the appropriate licensing, and there is a C++ version.
-The C++ version could also be made to have the appropriate licensing, it just hasn't gone through a release process.
-Maybe I'll write it in Python, too, and distribute it here.
+The HiJACK program also requires the ``resolveJitter`` program that is still buggy, and is not working reliably.

 Warning !
 ---------